 Cash balances include petty cash, bank accounts, deposit accounts and fiduciary deposits with a maturity of less than 90 days after the balance sheet date.
-Other liquid assets held by the Secretariat in Geneva and branch offices abroad are included in the Statement of Financial Position section.
+Other liquid assets held by the Secretariat in Geneva and branch offices abroad are included in the Consolidated Statement of Financial Position section.

-Cashflow statement
+Cashflow Statement

-A cash flow statement shows the changes in liquid assets since the previous year.
+A Consolidated Cash Flow Statement shows the changes in liquid assets since the previous year.
 The statement has been prepared using the "indirect method".